 Recent studies have implicated several Parkinson's disease medications, most notably dopamine agonists, in the development of compulsive behaviors in some patients.
 Some patients develop uncontrollable urges such as compulsive gambling, shopping, eating and sexual urges.
 Families and caregivers should be alerted to this possibility, so they can monitor behavior and report any such adverse effects.
 Medications can then be adjusted, and these behaviors are usually reversible.

 Supportive therapies including physical therapy, exercise, speech therapy and occupational therapy can be beneficial for people with PD by improving motor function, strength, flexibility and tolerance of daily living activities.
 The universal benefits of exercise in helping by improving overall health and well-being are well-documented.
-Evidence suggests that exercise may hold specific benefits for people with Parkinson's in staying active and relatively limber, and improving balance and motor coordination.
-Exercise options under particular study for PD patients include dancing, boxing and cycling.
+Evidence suggests that exercise may hold specific benefits for people with Parkinson's in staying active, relatively limber, and improving balance and motor coordination.
+Exercise options under particular study for PD patients include tai chi, yoga, dancing, boxing and cycling.
 Exercise for PD patients is easily attainable through either a structured program or through individual physical activities such as walking, swimming, exercise machines, gardening, etc.

 People with Parkinson's disease should check with their physicians before starting a new exercise regime or therapy program.
 With physical therapy, gait training can present new methods of standing, walking and turning that help maintain balance.
 Speech therapy can address voice disorders and swallowing problems.
 Occupational therapy can help with the activities of daily living as Parkinson's disease progresses.
 Physical therapy and occupational therapy can help with adaptive equipment and assistive devices as needed.
 Dieticians or nutritionist may be helpful if there are problems with inadequate nutrition or fluids.

-Although no special diet or supplement has been shown to slow the progression of PD, current clinical trials are exploring the use of the antioxidants glutathione and inosine since too much oxidation may lead to neuronal death.
-Additionally, clinical trials are underway for use of neurotrophic factors known to store and protect neuron integrity..
+Although no special diet or supplement has been shown to slow the progression of PD, current clinical trials are exploring the use of antioxidants glutathione and inosine since too much oxidation may lead to neuronal death.
+Additionally, clinical trials are underway for use of neurotrophic factors known to store and protect neuron integrity.
 Herbal remedies and dietary supplements potentially interact with PD medications and may cause serious problems.
 PD patients should not consider supplements without first consulting with the physician.